samgj18/mokuba/README.md

 # Mokuba

 [WIP] Mokuba is a simple, yet powerful CLI for password management, from creation to storing.
-The default way of storing your passwords will be in your local machine, however, integrations with famous storage services (i.e. Google Drive) are in the roadmap.
+The default way of storing your passwords is in your local machine, however, integrations with cloud services are also available.

 ## Installation